shader-slang/spec/statements.md

 	}
 \end{Checking}

-\begin{Incomplete}
-The checking judgements above aren't complete because they don't handle the case where \emph{cond} is absent, in which case it should be treated like it was \code{true}.
+Issue: The checking judgements above aren't complete because they don't handle the case where \emph{cond} is absent, in which case it should be treated like it was \code{true}.
-\end{Incomplete}

 ### While Statement ### {#stmt.while}